noahburrell0/sealed-secrets-ui/README.md

 ## Introduction

-This application is designed to provide a web-based GUI for encrypting Kubernetes secrets for use with Bitnami Sealed Secrets using the Kubeseal utility.
+This application is designed to provide a web-based GUI for encrypting values for use with Bitnami Sealed Secrets.

 This application currently supports:
 - All Kubeseal scopes (`strict`, `namespace-wide`, and `cluster-wide`)
 - Context selection
     - Multiple Kubeconfig files
     - Automatic context discovery from Kubeconfig files
-- Encryption of raw text (Ie. Kubeseal's `--raw` parameter)
+- Encryption of raw text (kubeseal `--raw` equivilent)
-- Whole file encryption (Ie. Kubeseal's `--raw --from-file` parameters) with in-browser file uploads
+- Whole file encryption (kubeseal `--raw --from-file` equivilent) with in-browser file uploads
+- Kubeconfig authentication against GKE (gke-gcloud-auth-plugin)
 - Direct API calls to seal secrets

 This application currently **does not** support:
 - Converting Kubernetes Secret manifests to SealedSecret manifests (yet)
 - Any sort of authentication to the API or web UI
 - Setting the namespace that the Sealed Secrets operator is installed to (must be `kube-system`)
+- Authentication against any cloud provider (excluding Google) that require an authentication plugin

 ## Install With Helm